Sarah Unsicker

 Sarah Unsicker is an American politician who served in the Missouri House of Representatives from the 83rd and 91st districts from 2017 to 2025.
-She was a member of the Democratic caucus until her expulsion for anti-Semitism in 2023.
+She was a member of the Democratic caucus until her expulsion for antisemitism in 2023.

 Early life and education

 Unsicker graduated from Washington University School of Law with a Juris Doctor in 2005.

 Career

 Jeanne Kirkton, a member of the Missouri House of Representatives from the 91st district, declined to run for reelection in 2016.
 Unsicker won the Democratic nomination without opposition and defeated Republican nominee Greg Mueller.
 She was reelected in 2018, and reelected from the 91st district in 2020 and 2022.
 Representatives being limited to four terms prevented Unsicker from running for reelection after 2022.

 On March 8, 2023, Unsicker announced that she would seek the Democratic nomination for Missouri Attorney General in the 2024 election.
 Unsicker was removed from her position on four committees on December 7, 2023, after she repeatedly posted a photo on social media of herself with far-right activist and Holocaust denier Charles C. Johnson.
-She withdrew from the attorney general race on December 14, but made anti-Semitic remarks against her opponent Elad Gross in the post announcing her withdrawal.
+She withdrew from the attorney general race on December 14, but made antisemitic remarks against her opponent Elad Gross in the post announcing her withdrawal.

 The Democratic caucus voted to expel her on December 21, 2023.
 Speaker Dean Plocher appointed Unsicker to the Special Committee on Government Accountability in 2024, and declined to answer why he chose to do so.
 On January 8, 2024, Unsicker announced at the United States Capitol that she would run for governor and Eric Garland, a conspiracy theorist, was her campaign manager.
 Her filing fee was rejected by the Democrats on February 27, which prevented her from running in the Democratic gubernatorial primary.